Meringue Farmer Cheese Cake is a delicious dessert that comes from Transylvania. It has three layers: crust, farmer cheese, and meringue.

 When you cut it, you will have these three beautiful layers of sweet divine fluffiness.
 Serve it cut into squares with a cup of Turkish Coffee for more authenticity!

-Note: Here you have some information about the Farmer Cheese, or cottage cheese.
+Note: Here, you have a recipe for Farmer Cheese or cottage cheese.

 - 2 egg yolks